UniqueNetwork/unique_docs/docs/concepts/polkadot.md

 **Scalability**

-Kusama’s sharded blockchains and open governance provide a scalable and future-proof infrastructure for businesses, marketplaces and applications to deploy and grow.
+Kusama’s sharded blockchains and open governance provide a scalable and future-proof infrastructure for businesses, marketplaces, and applications to deploy and grow.

 **Compatibility**